 A common misconception is that chocolate can be kept in the refrigerator.
 Be warned: do not do this.

-Chocolate easily absorbs the odors of whatever’s around it, and you most certainly don’t want your chocolate’s complex flavors becoming soiled by the leftover Camembert.
+Chocolate easily absorbs the odors of whatever’s around it, and you certainly don’t want your chocolate’s complex flavors to be soiled by the leftover Camembert.

-Moisture in the fridge also leads to the sugar bloom, which can make your delicious chocolate look less than appetizing.
+Moisture in the fridge also leads to the sugar bloom, making your delicious chocolate look less than appetizing.

 During the summer, you may have no choice but to put your chocolate in the fridge, but don’t worry, we have you covered.

-This will be sure to prevent any condensation or odors that may attack your scrumptious chocolate.
+This will prevent any condensation or odors that may attack your scrumptious chocolate.

 Types Of Chocolate

-- Dark chocolate keeps for nearly 2 years
+- Dark chocolate keeps for nearly two years

-- White chocolate keeps for around 4 months
+- White chocolate keeps for around four months

 - Milk chocolate can keep for a solid year

 The higher the milk content, the faster the expiration.
-Milk chocolate has the highest amount of dairy, it’s shelf life is a little shorter in comparison to dark or bitter chocolate.
+Milk chocolate has the highest amount of dairy, so its shelf life is a little shorter in comparison to dark or bitter chocolate.

-If you want any of your chocolates to keep longer, just pop it in an airtight container, and into the freezer it goes!
+If you want any of your chocolates to keep longer, just pop them in an airtight container, and into the freezer it goes!

-The freezer can be your trusty steed if you want your chocolate to keep for the duration of six months to one whole year.
+The freezer can be your trusty steed if you want your chocolate to keep for a duration of six months to one whole year.

 The Truth About Chocolate